Skip to main content

 How Much Do Wedding Flowers Cost?

-The cost of wedding flowers will vary wildly and depend on a number of factors - all of which we detail in this article.
+With wedding flowers, cost will vary wildly and depend on a number of factors - all of which we detail in this article.
 The price of wedding flowers spans so much, and when speaking to Hitched florists, they had average spends ranging from £350 all the way up to £4,000.

 Whether your wedding flower budget is £300 or £3,000, it's really important to have realistic expectations and a good understanding of what your money can get you.
 There are often misconceptions about what wedding flower costs entail, and we've got insight from the experts that explain everything you need to know.

-What is the Average Price for Wedding Flowers?
+What is the Average Price for Wedding Flowers in the UK?

 Though she herself prefers to offer a bespoke quote (as do many of our wedding florists), Belinda Campopiano from Chez Fleur explains where couples can expect most florist prices to start from.